open-telemetry/opentelemetry-java-instrumentation/docs/safety-mechanisms.md

 All instrumentation are written with instrumentation tests - these can be considered the unit tests of this project.

-Instrumentation tests are run using a shaded `-javaagent` in order to perform the same bytecode instrumentation as when the agent is run against a normal app.
+Instrumentation tests are run using a fully shaded `-javaagent` in order to perform the same bytecode instrumentation as when the agent is run against a normal app.
 By then exercising the instrumented library in a way a user would, for example by issuing requests from an HTTP client, we can assert on the spans that should be generated, including their semantic